kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-The examples cover many of the cases, that can happen and show for each of the most common types how I would fill the missing values.
+The examples cover many of the cases that can happen and show for each of the most common types how I would fill the missing values.
 A more in-depth analysis and a custom fill strategy can be necessary, if the particular column is of high importance and therefore justifies a complex filling strategy.

 ## Categorical Embeddings

-The goal is to create categorical embeddings, that will transform the categorical string variables into ordered categorical type columns.
-For this, we are looking for columns whose unique values have an inherent order, that we can use to make the transformation using the `pandas` library.
-While categorical embeddings don't make a difference for tree ensembles, they do for deep learning models, that unlike tree based models can make use of the added information given by categorical embeddings for categorical variables.
+The goal is to create categorical embeddings that will transform the categorical string variables into ordered categorical type columns.
+For this, we are looking for columns whose unique values have an inherent order that we can use to make the transformation using the `pandas` library.
+While categorical embeddings don't make a difference for tree ensembles, they do for deep learning models that unlike tree based models can make use of the added information given by categorical embeddings for categorical variables.

 ### Find Candidate Columns
-The output below shows, that there are three types of data types currently assigned to the columns of `train`.
+The output below shows that there are three types of data types currently assigned to the columns of `train`.
 The ones with dtype `object` are the ones we focus on here in the following step.